DTAAD: Dual Tcn-Attention Networks for Anomaly Detection in Multivariate Time Series Data: Conclusion

 \section{Conclusion}

-In this article, we design an anomaly detection model (DTAAD) based on Transformer and Dual TCN, which allows for rapid and specific anomaly detection and diagnosis of multivariate time series.
+In this article, we design an anomaly detection model DTAAD based on Transformer and Dual TCN, which allows for rapid and specific anomaly detection and diagnosis of multivariate time series.
 The codec in Transformer allows for fast modeling in an experimental study, DTAAD largely outperformed state-of-the-art on nine benchmark datasets, improving F1 and F1* scores by $8.38\%$ and $8.97\%$ for complete and small datasets, respectively, and providing a promising solution for unsupervised anomaly detection on high-dimensional data.
 Our model as a whole combines AR and AE, with the addition of the Transformer to capture the information of long sequences.
 Designing causal convolution and dilated convolution as local TCN and global TCN, introducing a feedback mechanism, loss ratio to improve detection accuracy and expand association differences.

-Our proposed DTAAD is a well generalized model that can be suitable for various devices.
-It can achieve this goal with up to $99\%$ less training time than the baseline methods, making DTAAD ideal for modern industrial and embedded systems that require accurate and fast anomaly prediction.
+Our proposed DTAAD is a well-generalized model that can be suitable for various devices.
+It can achieve this goal with up to $99\%$ less training time than baseline methods, making DTAAD ideal for modern industrial and embedded systems requiring accurate, fast anomaly prediction.

 \appendices